 It is recommended that you apply to a program as early as possible and make arrangements for your housing at F&M. If your plans change and you decide to stay on campus, please notify Lori Foust, Director of Housing, and she will work with you to provide options for suitable and appropriate housing for the semester.
 If you are planning to live in College Hill or College Row and need to find a semester replacement, post your vacancy on the campus F&M Bulletin Board - Student Housing, [requires F&M NetID login].

 IMPORTANT NOTE: Many students pre-arrange housing prior to going abroad with friends that are going abroad the opposite semester.
-If students do not pre-arrange housing they will work with me to secure housing on their return.
-Vacancies are based solely on the rooms of students going abroad Spring 2018.
+If students do not pre-arrange housing they will work with the Director of Housing to secure housing for their return.
+Vacancies are based solely on the spaces created by students going abroad Spring 2019.
 The College does not promise or guarantee that students will be able to secure housing with one, two or three student friends on their return.
-The returning student and I look at available options to determine the best fit for the returning student.
+The returning student and the Director of Housing look at available options to determine the best fit for the returning student.